CERF 2025 Oral Presentation Guidelines

 Images

-The size of the screen will be 1024 x 768 pixels, meaning that any image with more pixels in the X or Y coordinate that is more than that will not be displayed.
+The size of the screen will be 1920 pixels X 1080 pixels, meaning that any image with more pixels in the X or Y coordinate that is more than that will not be displayed.
 The image will be altered by PowerPoint to fit.
 Large images (i.e. 2000 x 1500 pixels) which are created with digital cameras and scanners will make the resulting PowerPoint file very large.
 This may cause the presentation to load slowly.
 This can be avoided by inserting images with the following properties:

 1. For on-screen presentations, JPEG-type images work well.
 This type of image file can be created with virtually all imaging programs.